rapPayne/react_in_3_weeks/labs/2.1 Using expressions/README.md

 ## Displaying the cart contents
 In a future lab we'll be managing the cart with real data.
 But for now we'll simulate reading it with a hardcode.

 8. Edit Cart.js.
-Paste this into the file:
+Paste this inside the function near the top:
 ```JavaScript
   const cart = [{
     id: 1,